terra-ops/terra-cli/docs/index.md

 It is designed to be as simple as possible for developers, while being powerful enough to use in production at scale.

 With Terra, all you care about is your site's code.
-Stop wasting time setting up environments, let terra and docker do all the work for you.
+Stop wasting time setting up environments.
+Let terra and docker do all the work for you.

 ## Community

 Please join the chat on Gitter.
 We want as much feedback as possible!

 [![Join the chat at https://gitter.im/opendevshop/devshop](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/terra-ops/terra-app)